 Okay, let’s start digging in and see what the Explorer plus has to offer.

-Like pretty much every other device in Garmin’s of GPS says, the Explorer plus is capable of using both the GPS American GPS and the Russian Glasnoss satellite networks.
+Like pretty much every other device in Garmin’s range of GPS-enabled devices, the Explorer plus is capable of using both the GPS American GPS and the Russian Glasnoss satellite networks.
 What this means is that regardless of where you go you’re almost 100% guaranteed of being able to get a signal and to put your roots, find your location, et cetera.
-That is unless the Americans Russians decide to turn off their satellite networks and then it’s back to the good old days of map and compass.
+That is unless the Americans, or Russians, decide to turn off their satellite networks and then it’s back to the good old days of map and compass.

 The Explorer+ is accurate down to about plus or minus 5m.
 This is pretty standard for most modern satellite navigation units.
 The only devices you will find giving pinpoint accuracy belong to the military and are therefore not available to us civilians, or like me ex-service personnel.

 To be honest, if you pair an InReach with good map reading skills, you’ll have a system just as precise as the one the Armed Forces use.